 Are you curious to know what these 5 techniques are?
 Read on. 👇👇👇

 The easiest way to glue PLA for most cases is to use an adhesive, so the question is, what kind of glue can I use?
 We have used several types of glue and we can recommend the ones that have worked for us: cyanoacrylate and special adhesives for plastics.

 What adhesives to use for PLA?

 - Cyanoacrylate.
-Cyanoacrylate is the technical name of the adhesives we know as Loctite, SuperGlue, extra-strong glue or instant glue.
-It is a glue that works for everything, including PLA; it allows to glue it in an easy and fast way with an adhesive that almost all of us have for our home or workshop.
+Cyanoacrylate is the technical name of the adhesives we know as Gorilla Glue, Loctite, SuperGlue, extra-strong glue or instant glue.
+It is a glue that works for everything, including PLA; it allows to bond it in an easy and fast way with an adhesive that almost all of us have for our home or workshop.

 - Plastic adhesives.
 Many brands of adhesives sell specific adhesives for plastics, because generally these are a little difficult to glue.
 I have personally tried UHU for hard plastics, but there is nothing to envy about bonding it with a more typical cyanoacrylate glue.

 Glue PLA with epoxy